Azure/AzureStackHCI-EvalGuide/nested/steps/3b_AzSHCINodesPS.md

 1. On the initial screen, select your **Language to install**, **Time and currency format**, and **Keyboard or input method**, then press **Next**
 2. Click **Install now**
 3. On the **Applicable notices and license terms** screen, read the information, **tick I accept the license terms** and click **Next**
-4. On the **What type of installation do you want** screen, select **Custom: Install the newer version of Azure Stack HCI 20H2 only (advanced)** and click **Next**
+4. On the **What type of installation do you want** screen, select **Custom: Install the newer version of Azure Stack only (advanced)** and click **Next**
-5. On the **Where do you want to install Azure Stack HCI 20H2?** screen, select the **30GB Drive 0** and click **Next**
+5. On the **Where do you want to install Azure Stack HCI?** screen, select the **30GB Drive 0** and click **Next**

 Installation will then begin, and will take a few minutes, automatically rebooting as part of the process.

 ![Completed setup of the Azure Stack HCI 20H2 OS](/media/azshci_setup_complete.png "Completed setup of the Azure Stack HCI 20H2 OS")

 With the installation complete, you'll be prompted to change the password before logging in.
 Enter a password and exit to command line.
-Once complete, you should be at the **command prompt** on the "Welcome to Azure Stack HCI 20H2" screen.
+Once complete, you should be at the **command prompt** on the "Welcome to Azure Stack HCI" screen.
 Minimize the VM Connect window.

 #### Configure Azure Stack HCI 20H2 node networking using PowerShell Direct ####
 With the node up and running, it's time to configure the networking with PowerShell Direct, so it can communicate with the rest of the environment.
 Open **PowerShell** as an administrator on the Hyper-V host, and run the following: